We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 - Put a pan of water in the oven while the loaves bake.
 A steamy baking environment allows the bread to rise higher and develop a lovely crunchy crust.

-- King Arthur Bread Flour: this is my all-time favorite bread flour.
+- King Arthur Bread Flour: this is my all-time favorite flour.
 I recommend you use it for every bread you make.

 - Digital Kitchen Scale: measuring ingredients accurately couldn’t be easier with this scale!